 Frequently asked questions about shopping online

-The day of your visit to the Museum, you must bring a printed copy of your eticket order confirmation and the debit or credit card with which you bought it.
-These will be checked by a member of staff before you are allowed access to the exhibition.
+The day of your visit to the Museum, you must bring a printed copy of your e-ticket order confirmation.
+This will be checked by a member of staff before you are allowed access to the exhibition.
 Please note, the British Museum does not send out additional printed tickets, the e-ticket order confirmation is your ticket.

 Are there booking fees for buying online?

 Yes.
-A minimal booking fee of £1 will be charged against each online ticket purchase.
-If, instead of booking online, you decide to book via the British Museum Box Office you will be charged a £2 booking fee for every purchase.
+A reduced booking fee of £1 will be charged against each online ticket purchase.
+If, instead of booking online, you decide to book via the British Museum Box Office you will be charged a £2 booking fee per exhibition ticket.